numworks/epsilon/apps/external_app/README.md

 ## Quick installation

-1. Plug your calculator to your computer, 'THE CALCULATOR IS CONNECTED' sreen should be displayed.
+1. Plug your calculator to your computer.
+The calculator should display 'THE CALCULATOR IS CONNECTED'.
 2. To compile and flash the external application, run the following command:
 ```shell
 make clean